Neo-Gaeltacht: Urban language networks

-West Clare
+West Clare Network

 Parts of County Clare were recognised as Gaeltacht areas following recommendations made by Coimisiún na Gaeltachta in 1925.
-This was enacted by law under the Gaeltacht (Housing) Acts 1929-2001.
-There were Irish speakers west of Ennis in Kilmihil, Kilrush, Doonbeg, Doolin, Ennistimon, Carrigaholt, Lisdoonvarna and Ballyvaughan.
+This was provided for legally under the Gaeltacht (Housing) Acts 1929-2001.
+There were Irish speakers west of Ennis, in Kilmihil, Kilrush, Doonbeg, Doolin, Ennistimon, Carrigaholt, Lisdoonvarna and Ballyvaughan.
 Census figures for Gaeltacht areas in Clare for 1926 show 9,123 female Irish speakers and 10,046 male speakers.

-Statutory Rules and Orders 1933 No. 85 Vocational Education (Gaeltacht) Area 1933 was made under section 103 of the Vocational Education Act 1930 and set out the names of District Electoral Divisions in Ennis, Ennistymon, Kilrush and Miltown Malbay that formed part of the Gaeltacht in the Administrative County of Clare.
-This Statutory Instrument (S.I.
-No. 85 of 1933) appears to be still on the statute books.
-In 1956, however, it was decided that there were too few traditional speakers in County Clare to justify its inclusion in the Official Gaeltacht.
+In 1933, Statutory Instrument No. 85, the Vocational Education (Gaeltacht) Area Order, was made under section 103 of the Vocational Education Act 1930, and inter alia, set out the names of District Electoral Divisions in Ennis, Ennistymon, Kilrush and Miltown Malbay that formed part of the Gaeltacht in the Administrative County of Clare.
+This statutory instrument appears to be still on the statute books, however, in 1956, it was decided that there were too few traditional speakers in County Clare to justify its inclusion in the official Gaeltacht.

 The main group promoting the language in Clare is Coiste Forbartha na Gaeltachta Chontae an Chláir (The Gaeltacht Development Committee for County Clare).
 It says that there is a demand for Gaeltacht status.
 It has also claimed that native speakers who received grants under the Scéim Labhairt na Gaeilge, a scheme first established by the State in 1933 with the aim of supporting the language among traditional speakers, still live in the county and speak Irish.
-In 2012 it claimed that there were 170 daily speakers.
-The chair of the Committee, Seosamh Mac Ionnrachtaigh, has stated that West Clare is a "Breac-Ghaeltacht" (an area where traditional Irish is still heard to some degree).
+In 2012, it claimed that there were 170 daily speakers.
+The chair of the Committee, Seosamh Mac Ionnrachtaigh, has stated that West Clare is a "Breac-Ghaeltacht" (an area of hybrid language use, where spoken Irish is still heard to some degree).
 There are, however, no official statistics to confirm the number of daily speakers locally.

-Between 2012 and 2018, Coiste Forbartha Gaeltachta Chontae an Chláir published In Ard an Tráthnóna Siar, an Irish-language journal devoted to the restoration of traditional Irish in West Clare.
+Between 2012 and 2018, Coiste Forbartha Gaeltachta Chontae an Chláir published In Ard an Tráthnóna Siar, an Irish-language planning journal devoted to the restoration and continuation of traditional Irish throughout West Clare.
 Events in Clare where Irish is used are regularly organised by language activists.
 The language group An Clár as Gaeilge organises the festivals Féile na hInse and An Fhéile Scoldrámaíochta, and encourages businesses to use the language.
 There are also weekly language classes.

-In 2018, Foras na Gaeilge announced that Ennis in Clare is going to be recognised as one of the first five areas outside the Gaeltacht on the island of Ireland which has an official Líonraí Gaeilge / Irish Language Network.
+In 2018, Foras na Gaeilge announced that Ennis in Clare was to be recognised as one of the first five areas outside the Gaeltacht on the island of Ireland with an official Líonraí Gaeilge / Irish Language Network.